 Students who fail to (1) meet the 2.0 cumulative grade point average requirement or (2) meet the SAP requirement are placed on academic warning for one semester.
-Students on academic warning will be restricted to 12 credit hours of course load and will be required to follow an academic success plan.
 Students who do not exit academic warning status at the end of the subsequent semester will be suspended.
 Students suspended from the College may apply for readmission after completing the equivalent of one full-time semester (12 credits) with a minimum C (2.0) grade in each class at another accredited college.
 The student should contact a staff advisor in the Academic Advising and Registration Office (AARO) regarding recommendations for transfer credits.
 The applicant must submit an official transcript and a new portfolio to the Office of Admissions to be considered for readmission.